 Let’s face it, manual testing can be boring, which makes for a more error prone environment for your testers.
 Test Automation takes the grunge out of your team’s workday while actually increasing accuracy.
 Your team’s time will be freed up to work on more demanding tasks such as risk analysis and exploratory testing.

 So which test platform should you use?
-There are a multiple of choices and we have created a comprehensive comparative analysis of four of the leading automated test platforms that you can find here.
+There are multiple choices and we have created a comprehensive comparative analysis of four of the leading automated test platforms here.